Considerations for Website ADA Compliance

 05.04.22

 The Internet provides unlimited access to its users, yet those with disabilities may find themselves barred from accessing a multitude of valuable resources.
 Nearly 15% of global citizens have a physical or mental disability, yet negligent web design practices prevent internet content from being accessible due to hard-to-read text, a lack of alternative viewing methods or even dexterity challenges within in-site navigation.
-The Americans with Disabilities Act (ADA) is a crucial piece of legislation created to protect the rights of those with disabilities by providing accessibility standards for content and images on business websites — but, how does ADA compliance impact your business’ website?
+The Americans with Disabilities Act (ADA) is a crucial piece of legislation created to protect the rights of those with disabilities by providing accessibility standards for website content and images.
+But how does ADA compliance impact your’ website?
 Let’s first take a look at one of our recent projects.

 Case Study

-Muchnick Haber Margolis, a personal injury law firm based in St. Louis, tasked us with an overhaul of their existing website.
-We rigorously followed web content ADA compliance guidelines through the design and development stages, with particular attention to web visitors with visual and auditory impairments.
+Muchnick Haber Margolis, a personal injury law firm in St. Louis, tasked us with an overhaul of their existing website.
+We followed web content ADA compliance guidelines through design and development, with particular attention to users who have disabilities.

-Using color contrast tools, our team verified that every element followed level AA contrast standards, with a minimum contrast ratio of 4:5:1 for normal text and 3:1 for large or bold text.
-By going through these checks, we discovered a “poor” rating for one of the brand colors and created a digital color palette with a higher contrast rating.
-The website was also optimized for screen readers by utilizing alt tags for each image.
+Using color contrast tools, our team verified that every element followed level AA contrast standards.
+All elements utilized a minimum contrast ratio of 4:5:1 for normal text and 3:1 for large or bold text.
+These checks revealed a “poor” rating for one of the brand colors, leading us to create a higher contrast rating.
+Our team also optimized the website for screen readers by utilizing alt tags for each image.
 For example, the first photo on MHM’s homepage contains an alt tag describing “four attorneys from Muchnick Haber Margolis looking at a computer smiling in a conference room.”
-Though small alternatives, these changes allowed for those with disabilities to experience MHM’s website to the fullest extent possible.
+These small alternatives allowed for those with disabilities to experience MHM’s website to the fullest extent possible.

 A Deeper Look at ADA Compliance

-Abiding by ADA compliance regulations means adapting your website content to work with assistive technology, such as screen readers and voice-to-text features.
-Federal agencies such as the Department of Justice, are required by law to provide ADA-compliant print and digital materials to all under Section 508 of the Rehabilitation Act.
-In recent years, Section 508 has been widely accepted by colleges and universities under Title II due to many receiving certain amounts of federal funding.
-Additionally, Title III ADA regulations have been formed for public institutions such as restaurants and doctor’s offices.
+ADA compliance means adapting your website content to work with assistive technology, such as screen readers and voice-to-text features.
+Section 508 of the Rehabilitation Act requires federal agencies to provide ADA-compliant print and digital materials.
+In recent years, Section 508 has been widely accepted by colleges and universities under Title II due to federal funding.
+Additionally, Title III ADA regulations have been formed for public institutions such as restaurants and doctors’ offices.

-Many of these organizations will use screen reading technology such as semantic html to help impaired users better understand a site’s navigation or utilizing keyboard accessibility tactics to allow users to move between links and pages with the tab and control keys.
-Through our work with The Gateway Arch, we have built a library of video materials telling the story of the Arch through the people who built the monument and those who work to teach others about its impact today.
-We kept each video within their ADA standards by including closed captioning to display the audio in videos as text on a screen to provide critical information to those with hearing impairments.
+Many organizations use screen-reading technology, such as semantic HTML, to convey site navigation or utilize keyboard accessibility tactics to allow users to navigate between pages with the tab and control keys.
+On behalf of The Gateway Arch, we built a library of video interviews with those who built the monument and those who teach others about its impact.

 The Risks in Avoiding ADA Compliance

-Businesses who fail to comply with ADA compliance may face legal consequences — any individual with a disability who cannot access your content may file a lawsuit.
-However, the process of making sure your website is compliant should not be seen as a hassle.
+Businesses that fail to comply with ADA compliance may face legal consequences — any individual with a disability who cannot access your content may file a lawsuit.
+However, ensuring your website is compliant should not be a hassle.
 Without ADA compliance, your business may be forced to pay out a hefty settlement and risk the public having a lower perception of your brand.
 According to the National Law Review, ADA compliance filings increased 75 percent from 2018 to 2020 — and the numbers continue to rise steadily each year.

-With simple adjustments, your website will have a streamlined navigation and a cleaner structure for all visitors to use.
-However, a company may also provide alternative means of access if their website cannot be fundamentally altered without changing their programs, services or activities.
-For example, a company with a website that is not ADA compliant may offer an informational hotline as an alternative to a screen-reader or other alternative tools.
+With simple adjustments, your website will have a streamlined navigation and a cleaner structure for all visitors.
+However, if you cannot alter your website without changing programs, services or activities, you may provide alternative means of access.
+For example, a company with a non-compliant website may offer an informational hotline as an alternative to a screen reader or other alternative tools.

 Common ADA Compliance Issues